-Document: MSC Full Assessment Reporting Template V1.2 page 71 Date of issue: 10 th January 2012 © Marine Stewardship Council, 2012 82032 German Saithe Version 4 FCM15 v2 rev 03
+Document: MSC Full Assessment Reporting Template V1.2 page 71 Date of issue: 10 th January 2012 © Marine Stewardship Council, 2012 82032 German Saithe Version 5 FCM15 v2 rev 03

 PI 1.2.1 There is a robust and precautionary harvest strategy in place SG Issue Met?
-(Y/N) Justification/Rationale The harvest strategy for the North Sea saithe fishery is set within the EC-Normanagement agreement for the North Sea and Skagerrak.
-The current manage plan for this stock is designed to achieve the key objectives, which are to matthe SSB above 106,000 t (Blim) and set a TAC consistent with a fishing mort that will maintain or return SSB to above 200,000 t (MSYBtrigger).
-The harvest strategy is to set a TAC consistent with $F= 0.30$ if SSB is above 200,000 t; F between 0.20 and 0.30 if SSB is 106,000 - 200,000 t; or $F=0.10$ if SSB is bel 106,000 t (Blim).
-This harvest strategy is responsive to the state of the stock it can respond to annual changes indicated by the stock assessment, and it is designed to achieve the management plan objectives reflected in the target an reference points. ement intain tality vest ow in that clearly b Y The performance of the harvest strategy has been fully evaluated and evidence exists to show that it is achieving its objectives including being clearly able to maintain stocks at target levels.
-The performance of the harvest strategy has been fully evaluated through ICES annual assessments of the stock's dynamics and its exploitation level, based or analysis of international landings statistics and research survey and observer monitoring of the North Sea saithe fishery.
-This has shown that SSB has been above 200,000 t (MSYBtrigger), and F around 0.3, since 1998, which demonstrates that the harvest strategy is achieving its objectives and is clearly able to maintain the stock at target levels. d Image: Provide and the state of the state ed and s to he stock ertain h (i.e. References ICES 2012 b, d, e.
-OVERALL PERFORMANCE INDICATOR SCORE: 100 CONDITION NUMBER (if relevant):
+(Y/N) Justification/Rationale The harvest strategy for the North Sea saithe fishery is set within the EC-Norway management agreement for the North Sea and Skagerrak.
+The current management plan for this stock is designed to achieve the key objectives, which are to mainta the SSB above 106,000 t (Blim) and set a TAC consistent with a fishing mortalit that will maintain or return SSB to above 200,000 t (MSYBtrigger).
+The harvest strategy is to set a TAC consistent with F= 0.30 if SSB is above 200,000 t; F between 0.20 and 0.30 if SSB is 106,000 - 200,000 t; or F=0.10 if SSB is below 106,000 t (Blim).
+This harvest strategy is responsive to the state of the stock in t it can respond to annual changes indicated by the stock assessment, and it is clea designed to achieve the management plan objectives reflected in the target and li reference points. rway ement intain tality vest ow in that clearly nd limit b Y The performance of the harvest strategy has been fully evaluated and exists to show that it is achieving its objectives including being clearly maintain stocks at target levels.
+The performance of the harvest strategy has been fully evaluated through annual assessments of the stock's dynamics and its exploitation level, b analysis of international landings statistics and research survey and c monitoring of the North Sea saithe fishery.
+This has shown that SSB has been 200,000 t (MSYBtrigger), and F around 0.3, since 1998, which demonstrate harvest strategy is achieving its objectives and is clearly able to main stock at target levels. widence able to h ICES' ased on observer en above ates that ntain the d Y The harvest strategy is periodically reviewed and improved as necessary.
+The harvest strategy for the North Sea saithe fishery is set within the EC-Normanagement agreement for the North Sea and Skagerrak, which was reviewed evaluated by ICES in 2008 and was found to be in accordance with the precautionary approach.
+In November 2012, ICES' response to a special request for advice on options revise the Long-Term Management Plan for saithe in the North Sea was all tharvest control rule (HCR) options result in less than 5% annual risks of the being below Blim in the short term (next 4 years).
+In the long-term, it is unce whether the stock will develop in accordance with the precautionary approac with less than 5% risk of being below Blim), and ICES advises that the HCR selected for management should be re-evaluated within 4 years (i.e. no later 2016) and revised if necessary. rway ed and s to he stock ertain th (i.e. than References ICES 2012 b, d, e.
+OVE OVERALL PERFORMANCE INDICATOR SCORE: 10 100 CON CONDITION NUMBER (if relevant):

-Document: MSC Full Assessment Reporting Template V1.2 page 72 Date of issue: 10 th January 2012 © Marine Stewardship Council, 2012 82032 German Saithe Version 4 FCM15 v2 rev 03
+Document: MSC Full Assessment Reporting Template V1.2 page 72 Date of issue: 10 th January 2012 © Marine Stewardship Council, 2012 82032 German Saithe Version 5 FCM15 v2 rev 03